 Data Collection

-To recollect the mis-centered samples, look at the sample changer view in ISPyB (pronounce I-S-pie-B), select Rank by AP to grade the samples by auto-processed resolution in a color graduation from green to red [1].
+To recollect the mis-centered samples, look at the sample changer view in ISPyB (pronounced I-Spy-B), select Rank by AP to grade the samples by auto-processed resolution in a color graduation from green to red [1].
 Authors: Please check if this pronunciation is correct.

 SCREEN: Sample changer view in ISPyB and selecting Rank by AP.